xuyongzhi/dynamic_pointnet/README.md

 * Do semantic segmentation within each region
 * Back inference voxel label to each point within a voxel

+## PFE
+1. Stacked PFE architecture
+   just as PointNet++
+2. Pyramid PFE architecture
+   Assume the first point feature encoder is deep enough.
+Use pyramid pooling to get multi-scale features.
+   Unlike PointNet++ where block feature is only concatenated once, it can be conatenated iteratively like VoxelNet.

 # 3D object detection network
 ## Workflow
 1. Sampling whole point cloud into 45K points, output data: [batch, 45k, 4] (4=x,y,z,reflective)
 2. (PFE) point feature encoder: using pointnet_sa_module X 4 to do sampling and grouping operation (like convolutioanal neural network) to obtain downsmapled point cloud feature map, [batch, 1000, 512]
 3. (3DRPN) do classification and 3D bounding box regression to every point.
 We can use the 3 anchors bounding box (orientation angle: 0, \pi/4, \pi/2), so classifiction result is [batch, 1000, 2\times3], the regression results is [batch, 1000, 3\times7] (7=\bigvee x, \bigvee y, \bigvee z, \bigvee l, \bigvee h, \bigvee w, \bigvee	\theta)
 ## To-do-list

-## PFE
-1. Stacked PFE architecture
-   just as PointNet++
-2. Pyramid PFE architecture
-   Assume the first point feature encoder is deep enough.
-Use pyramid pooling to get multi-scale features.
-   Unlike PointNet++ where block feature is only concatenated once, it can be conatenated iteratively like VoxelNet.
+do it step by step

 # Literature Review problems and ideas